AdrienTorris/AspNet5Angular2Playground/README.md

 # ASP.NET Core & Angular 2
 ## Playground

+## Edit
+**This project is not maintened anymore.
+You can see this one if you are interested by Angular 2 and Typescript : https://github.com/AdrienTorris/Angular2TypeScriptASPNETCoreWebApp**

 Sample application using technologies : **ASP.NET Core** (ASP.NET 5), MVC 6, **Angular 2**, and others ...

 I'm discovering Angular 2 (Angular in fact, I'm not a front-end developer at all) and this is my playground to test this framework and see what we can do with it, in a ASP.NET Core project.